Finding Time to Workout as a Busy Mom

-Taking care of ourselves is something most moms struggle with.
+Finding time to workout as a busy mom can be super hard.
+Taking care of ourselves and focusing on healthy living is something most moms struggle with.
 We feel guilty about taking time to exercise.
 Our time and attention is pulled in a million different directions.
 The to-do list becomes so long that taking care of ourselves doesn’t always seem like a top priority.
 We’re tired and don’t always have the energy to do it.
 And honestly… we just sometimes don’t feel like it.

 I find that when I am exercising regularly (which I do now and, though it’s taken years, is now a habit that I hate to miss in my day), I am happier, I snap less at my kids, I feel good about myself, I have more energy, and am just a better mom.